Hit enter to search or ESC to close

 The overall aim of the PgCHPE is to provide a framework for the initial and continuing professional development of academic staff in higher and professional education.
 The PgCHPE is designed to encourage participants to critically evaluate their own approach to teaching within their discipline area, supporting student learning and contributing to development across their Higher Education Provider (HEP).
 The PgCHPE therefore aims to:

-Delivery is through a combination of lectures, collaborative learning activities, student led presentations, workshops, work-based tasks and self-assessments, online delivery, independent study and mentor supported learning.
+Learning will take place through a combination of webinars, recorded lectures, collaborative learning activities, student-led presentations, workshops, work-based tasks and self-assessments and independent study.